jwest33/auto-agent/README.md

 # Free Energy Pathfinding Agent

 **Free Energy Pathfinding Agent** is a desktop playground (built with PyQt 5) that demonstrates a simple agent driven by the *Free‑Energy Principle* (Free Energy).
 The app lets you watch the agent plan, act, learn, and update its internal model while exploring a grid world.
-You can step through any number of exploration cycles and view—*in real‑time*—per‑step charts that track the agent’s cost, surprise, and remaining energy.
-Colored trails and a legend visually tie each cycle’s path to its chart trace.
+You can step through any number of exploration cycles and view real-time charts that track the agent’s cost, surprise, and remaining energy.

 ![App example](app-example.jpg)